11 things to do when moving into a new house

 friends moving boxes

-So you made it into your new home, hopefully with the help of excellent movers who “packed a needle in a haystack,” as one reviewer from Virginia put it.
-While you have the biggest part of the move (packing and transporting your every possession) behind you, there’s still the job of settling in ahead.
+So you made it into your new home, hopefully with the help of excellent movers.
+While you have the biggest part of the move behind you, the job of settling in still lies ahead.
+A little chaos during a move is normal, but taking a few key steps can make moving in feel less overwhelming.

 Key insights